Crohn ZoneCrohn Zone

 Another area of research is the use of digital health technologies, such as mobile apps and wearable devices, to support patients in adhering to the CDED.
 These technologies can provide real-time feedback and support, making it easier for patients to stick to the diet and monitor their progress.

 In addition, research is exploring the potential of combining the CDED with other complementary treatments, such as probiotics and prebiotics.
 These treatments may further improve the intestinal microbiome, reduce inflammation, and enhance the effectiveness of the CDED.
+Our broader guide to nutrition and inflammatory bowel diseases places this work in the context of other evidence-based dietary approaches.

 Conclusion: A Promising Path Forward?

 In summary, the CDED may be a promising path forward for people with Crohn's disease.
 This dietary approach has been proven to reduce inflammation, improve symptoms, and possibly even induce remission in some cases.
-Moreover, it may offer a safer and more sustainable alternative to traditional pharmaceutical treatments.
+Moreover, it may offer a safer and more sustainable alternative or adjunct to traditional pharmaceutical treatments.

 While the CDED may be challenging to implement initially, many patients have found success with the diet and reported significant improvements in their quality of life.
 With the right support and guidance, implementing the CDED can be a viable option for managing Crohn's disease symptoms.